Who Framed Roger Rabbit: Controversies

-With the film's LaserDisc release, Variety first reported in March 1994 that observers uncovered several scenes of antics from the animators that supposedly featured brief nudity of Jessica Rabbit.
+With the film's LaserDisc release, Variety first reported in March 1994 that observers uncovered several scenes of antics from the animators that supposedly featured brief nudity of Jessica Rabbit, including one animated by Colin White.
 While undetectable when played at the usual rate of 24 film frames per second, the LaserDisc player allowed the viewer to advance frame-by-frame to uncover these visuals.
 Whether or not they were actually intended to depict the nudity of the character remains unknown.
 Many retailers said that within minutes of the LaserDisc debut, their entire inventory was sold out.
 The run was fueled by media reports about the controversy, including stories on CNN and various newspapers.

 Another frequently debated scene includes one in which Baby Herman extends his middle finger as he passes under a woman's dress and re-emerges with drool on his lip.
 In the scene where Daffy Duck and Donald Duck are dueling on pianos, some heard Donald call Daffy a "goddamn stupid nigger", rather than the scripted and recorded line "doggone stubborn little".